jjv360/vatom-spaces-stargate/README.md

-# Vatom Template Plugin 🔌
+# Vatom Plugin: Stargate 🔌

 This plugin is designed to be used from within [Vatom Spaces](https://vatom.com).
+Adds a working Stargate to your space.

 ## Features

 - [ ] Stargate
-  - [ ] Click to activate (temporary, until DHDs work)
+  - [x] Click to activate (temporary, until DHDs work)
-  - [ ] Shader-based animation of the event horizon
+  - [x] Shader-based animation of the event horizon
-  - [ ] Light effects
+  - [x] Light effects
-  - [ ] Sound effects
+  - [x] Sound effects
   - [ ] Teleport user on enter
 - [ ] Stargate network
   - [ ] Give each stargate an automatically generated 9-digit alphabetic address